ph7/selenium-client/README.markdown

       rc.port = 4444
       rc.timeout_in_seconds = 3 * 60
     end

+  If you do not explicitly specify the path to selenium remote control jar it will be "auto-discovered" in `vendor` directory using the following path : `vendor/selenium-remote-control/selenium-server*-standalone.jar`

   Check out [RemoteControlStartTask](http://selenium-client.rubyforge.org/classes/Selenium/Rake/RemoteControlStartTask.html) and [RemoteControlStopTask](http://selenium-client.rubyforge.org/classes/Selenium/Rake/RemoteControlStopTask.html) for more details.

 State-of-the-Art RSpec Reporting